solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/listing-page-guidelines.md

 **Requirements**

-- Icon must be 512px by 512px dimensions
+- Icon must be 512px by 512px dimensions.

 For information about creating an icon, see the [Google Play Icon Design specifications](https://developer.android.com/distribute/google-play/resources/icon-design-specifications).